tiwarisanjay/argoworkflow-argocd-dex-integration/README.md

         -  \<Your Base64 Client Secret>  : with your ClientSecret created in AzureAD for OIDC application
         -  <Your Clinet/ApplicationID of Azure app> : Client/Application ID in AuzreAD OIDC Application.
         - 111111-000-000-aaaa-aaaaaaaa : Update Tenant-ID with yours.
-        -  https://22.222.222.222       : If you port forward your application to localhost it should be `localhost:port` If you create a nodeport type service it should be `localhost:nodeport` If you create a loadbalancer it will be your `loadbalancerIP`
+        -  https://22.222.222.222       : ArgoCD Server IP.
+If you port forward your application to localhost it should be `localhost:port`
+                                            If you create a nodeport type service it should be `localhost:nodeport` If you create a loadbalancer it will be your `loadbalancerIP`
         - https://11.111.11.111:2746    : Its your argo workflow server `LoadBalancerIP:port`  or `localhost:port`
+        - 33.333.333.333 : Load Balancer IP for Dex

 -   Lets Install everything
     ```